Pham-Ngoc-Huy/GA_JSSP/note.md

 ## 🔹 Makespan
 - `Cmax = 14`
-  → Total time to complete all operations and assemblies.
+  → Total time to complete all operations and rangeA.

 ---